 Most of us have committed some sort of act of self-sabotage.
 In fact, we usually aren’t aware that we are sabotaging ourselves or setting ourselves up for failure.
 But what exactly is self-sabotage?
-More important, why do we do it?
+More importantly, why do we do it?

 What is Self-Sabotage?

 Self-Sabotaging behavior is basically anything that creates problems in daily life or interferes with long-standing goals.

 You may have heard people refer to self-sabotage as “getting in your own way”, which is a pretty accurate description.
 Self-sabotage is any action that we take that gets in the way of our original intent.
 It is a destructive behavior in which you allow negative habits to undermine your efforts.
 To put it bluntly: this is psychological self-harm.

 I’ll use weight loss as an example.
 It’s the new year and one of the most popular New Year’s resolutions is oriented toward “eating healthy, getting more exercise, and losing weight”.
 Naturally, you put yourself on a new eating regimen.
 You do well for the next two weeks, maybe even for the next month!

 But then you face obstacles.
 You might go to work in your office and realize that you have to go through a week-long training…with lunch provided.
 You think to yourself: well it’s free and it’s not like I won’t work this off later.
 I’ll just do it for today!

 And then the next day the provided lunch is from your favorite restaurant.
 So maybe you’ll just cheat on this day too.
 But then it happens the next day, and then the next!
 You went the whole week cheating on your new eating habits, fully knowing that this would set you back on your goals.